xaukael/griddy/README.md

 ![image](https://github.com/xaukael/griddy/assets/37848032/e7f016ed-124c-42ee-af9c-74916a8975b2)

 ## Updates
+1.0.16
+- containers can no longer be dropped inside their own grid
+- simplified drop handline to drop target rather than handling on overlap
+- items added to containers will now notify user of that
+- enhanced item conflict handling to prioritize the position of the last item moved
+- so you can drop an item on top of other items, the conflicting items will be moved
+- and items can now be rotated despite conflicts, the conflicting items will be moved

 1.0.15
 - fixed item opacity not being set back to 1 when there was a conflict in dragging